brmcdoug/sonic/README.md

 # sonic-vs

-This repo contains kvm xml and config files for launching and running a 12-node sonic-vs CLOS topology.
+This repo contains kvm xml and config files for launching and running a 12-node sonic-vs CLOS topology as shown in the diagram.
+The configs leverage BGP unnumbered and have basic SRv6 uSID setup.

 <img src="/diagrams/sonic-vs-clos.png" width="1200">